 With GK and MISSION’s Frances Lacuesta, Human Nature Iloilo’s Branch Manager.

-I’m particularly enamored to the Sunflower Seed Beauty Oil with its 20 uses and the Citronella Bug Spray which is definitely one of HN’s bestsellers.
-I’m also looking forward to interest Dadi with the new Pure Strength Oil Fighting Face Wash for Men.
+I’m particularly enamored by the Sunflower Seed Beauty Oil with its 20 uses and the Citronella Bug Spray which is definitely one of HN’s bestsellers.
+I’m also looking forward to interest Jags with the new Pure Strength Oil Fighting Face Wash for Men.
 I’m sure my family’s soon to be favorite is the 100% Natural Massage Oil because we love massages and we take turns massaging each other.

 At lunch time, I had the priviledge of meeting one of Iloilo’s busiest environmentalists Jessica Salas, who is currently writing a book on Panay Watershed.
 She was introduced to me over lunch by Gamot Cogon Institute Founders Tessa Jalandoni and her husband Jim Sharman.
 We had an animated discussion about the developments or lack of it, in the environment of Iloilo and Panay as a whole.
 I fervently hope we could help materialize Tessa’s idea of having an Environment Study Circle in Iloilo.
 Anybody interested?

 Late that night, I got home tired but happy.
 I thought, if I as an individual, can go three strides in one day for the love of Mother Earth, can you imagine if everybody does the same?
 What do you think?